 Share on other sites

-There's another quick Southern League Division One Central turnaround with 'sleeping giants' Aylesbury United visiting the Ledger Stadium tomorrow (Tuesday 25 February) evening following the frustrating abandonment on Saturday 21 December due to floodlight failure.
+There's another quick Southern League Division One Central turnaround with 'sleeping giants' Aylesbury United visiting the Ledger Stadium tomorrow (Tuesday 25 February) evening following the frustrating abandonment on Saturday 21 December due to floodlight failure, those who attended that afternoon are welcome to enter for free by showing proof of attendance at the gate.
 Good news that the fixture will be a livestream:

 https://www.realbedford.com/real-bedford-v-aylesbury-united2